Skip to content

 Do I need to cut carbs to lose weight?

-How much protein should I get per meal?
+How much protein should I eat per meal?

-Most adults do well with about 25–40 g per meal, spaced through the day.
+Most adults do well with 25–40 grams per meal, spaced throughout the day.
+This amount supports satiety, preserves muscle mass, and has a higher thermic effect than carbs or fat.

 References